Vectra: Ransomware attacks are spreading to cloud, datacenter, and enterprise infrastructure

 The report disclosed that cybercriminals’ most effective weapon in a ransomware attack is the network itself, which enables the malicious encryption of shared files on network servers, especially files stored in infrastructure-as-a-service (IaaS) cloud providers.

-“Fifty-three percent of organizations say they have a ‘problematic shortage’ of cybersecurity skills today, and the ramifications of it are very evident with fast-moving ransomware attacks,” said analyst John Oltsik of Enterprise Strategy Group in a statement.
+“Fifty-three percent of organizations say they have a ‘problematic shortage’ of cybersecurity skills today, and the ramifications of it are very evident with fast-moving ransomware attacks,” said analyst Jon Oltsik of Enterprise Strategy Group in a statement.
 “The industry simply doesn’t have enough trained security folks scanning systems, threat hunting, or responding to incidents.
 This Spotlight Report offers important insights into the weaponization, the shift from opportunistic to targeted attacks, and the industries targeted by ransomware, that can help organizations be better prepared.”

 Attackers today can easily evade network perimeter security and perform internal reconnaissance to locate and encrypt shared network files.
 By encrypting files that are accessed by many business applications across the network, attackers more quickly achieve an economy of scale that is far more damaging than encrypting files on individual devices.